This section is a work in progress and does not represent the final product. Content may be revised, refined, or altered before publication.

 Lucan knew Rook probably had his reasons for countering his command, but the challenge itself made his blood simmer.
 He respected the man’s tactical brilliance.
 It was almost as sharp as his own.
 Unfortunately, insubordination was a step too far.
 Lucan turned, his hand tightening on the hilt of his suka.

-Rook, fully shifted, turned to him, his massive form looming.
-His voice was lower now, threaded with a growl.
+Rook, now entirely shifted, turned to him, his massive form looming.
+His voice was lower now, a deep growl rumbling beneath his words.

 “They’re here.”

-A sleek transport burst through the clouds, splitting the storm with the low hum of its Iverian engines.
+A sleek transport burst through the clouds, its Iverian engines slicing through the storm with a low hum.

 Four figures dismounted, two leaping from the sides.
 As they landed, Lucan’s eyes narrowed.
 He recognized the leader.